Why Choose Mauritius as an Offshore Tax Haven

 - Mauritius is a volcanic island surrounded by coral reefs.
 As a result there are countless lagoons on its tropical beaches.
 The World Health Organizations has ranked the air quality index on the island as the 2nd best on the planet.
 Inland, on the central plateau, the forested higher elevations offer a somewhat cooler climate.

-In-Depth Information about Mauritius
+Background Information on Mauritius

 The Republic of Mauritius consists of a group of islands in the Indian Ocean located 2,000 miles east of Africa's southeast coastline and to the east of the island of Madagascar.
 The bulk of inhabitants of Mauritius live on the largest of these islands, Mauritius, which has an area of 787 square miles.